 Everyone who was anyone inside the industry -- 50 years ago -- knew a thing or two on how Engineer-Earl, along with his team, were legendary at "doing" big things and not grandstanding and "talking the talk."
 Flying under the radar was a specialty of GM’s dream team back then.
-Another article further exposing Pioneer-Earl's true identity in 1969, one of this industry's top magazines of that era, Ward's AutoWorld, did an extensive cover story entitled, Harley J. Earl: The Man Who Invented A New Profession.
+Another article further exposing Pioneer-Earl's true identity in 1969, one of this industry's top trade magazines, Ward's AutoWorld, did an extensive cover story entitled, Harley J. Earl: The Man Who Invented A New Profession.